Is My Wife Really Entitled to Half My Business If We Divorce?

 Is your wife asking for support?
 Are you paying it or will pay it?
 Where does that spousal support come from?
 Your business right?
 So your wife wants half of the business' value and part of its profits for spousal support?
 So your wife wants more than 50% then?

-Double dipping can be unfair and under some circumstances there is an adjustment that can be and should be made when a spouse is paying spousal support from a business’ profits and being asked to divide the community property part of the business.
+Double dipping can be unfair and under some circumstances there is an adjustment that should be made when a spouse is paying spousal support from a business' profits and being asked to divide the community property part of the business.

 Whether there is an adjustment and how much depends on the facts of the case.